Extensions

 progress |

-Progress reporting | current, optionally total and message |
+Progress reporting | current, total, message |

 diagnostic |

-Errors/warnings with source location | severity, message, optionally location: { file, line } |
+Errors/warnings with source location | severity, message, code, location: { file, line, column } |

 metric |